Mozer/wav2lip_extension/README.md

 Wait while all the dependencies  are installed.
 If there are errors - fix them manully or open an issue.

 3. Double click `\SillyTavern\public\scripts\extensions\third-party\wav2lip_extension\patch_silly_tavern.py` to patch some original Silly Tavern files.
 Backups are saved as .bkp files.
 If you want to restore them run restore_silly_tavern.py
 4. Double click `\SillyTavern-Extras\modules\wav2lip\patch_silly_tavern_extras.py` to patch some original Silly Tavern Extras files.
-Backups are saved as .bkp files.
 If you want to restore them run restore_silly_tavern_extras.py
-5. You are good to go with Silero TTS, it is fast.
+5. Restart Silly tavern Extras if it was running.
+And you are good to go with Silero TTS, it is fast.
 But i recommend using Cocqui XTTSv2 multilingual it is just a bit slower, but way more realistic.

 ## Optional: Cocqui XTTSv2 multilingual